 Although your health record is the physical property of your provider/therapist, the information ultimately belongs to you.
 You have the right to request a restriction on certain uses and disclosures of your information by communicating with your therapist.
 This includes the right to:

-Revoke your authorization to use or disclose health information except to the extent that action has already been take
+- Revoke your authorization to use or disclose health information except to the extent that action has already been taken

 I am required to maintain privacy of your health information, and if requested, to provide you with a notice as to our legal duties and confidentiality practices with respect to information I collect and maintain about you.
 I cannot acknowledge our professional relationship with you or your child to any person, including your family and friends, without your written authorization or for one of the above stated exceptions.
 I am obligated by law to abide by the terms of this notice, to accommodate reasonable requests you may have to communicate client information by alternative means or at alternative locations, and to notify you if I am unable to agree to a requested restriction.
 I reserve the right to change confidentiality practices and to make subsequent new provisions effective for all confidential information I maintain.
 Should such practices change, you will be notified.
 I will not use or disclose confidential information without your authorization except as described in this notice.